-Remember how it felt to be called down to the principal's office in grade school?
+Remember how it felt to be called down to the principal's office in high school?
 Getting caught sneaking alcohol on a cruise is twice as embarrassing.
 Cruise lines will usually slip a note in your suitcase before it's delivered to your cabin on embarkation day, letting you know if something was confiscated.
-If your bag is locked, and they suspect you might have some inside, you'll be summoned to the naughty room to open it.
+If your bag is locked, and they suspect you might have some inside, you'll be summoned to a below-deck location (that cruisers have nicknamed "the naughty room") to open it.
 Talk about feeling like a misbehaved child.

-If you dropped $10 to $30 on purpose-made containers to sneak alcohol on a cruise, you'll lose all that money -- plus whatever you spent on the booze inside -- when you get caught.
-If you opt to hide bottles in your suitcase instead, whether or not you'll see those bottles again depends on the cruise line.
+If you dropped $10 to $30 on purpose-made containers to sneak alcohol on a cruise, you'll lose that money when you get caught -- plus whatever you spent on the booze inside.
+If you opt to hide bottles in your suitcase, whether or not you'll see those bottles again depends on the cruise line.
 Some might confiscate it indefinitely, while others will hold on to it until the end of the cruise.
-As you're likely going to pay for drinks once your stash is gone, you'll end up spending more money after a failed smuggling attempt.

-Generally speaking, 21 is the minimum drinking age on any cruise that begins in a U.S. home port.
-(An exception is Norwegian Sky, sailing out of Miami, which allows young adults between the ages of 18 and 20 to consume alcohol with a legal parent or guardian.)
-Underage passengers who try to sneak alcohol onboard face the same repercussions as anyone else; the booze will get confiscated.
-The only difference is they won't get it back at the end of the cruise.
-If you do make it through, you put yourself at a high risk for hurting yourself or others (for example, with alcohol poisoning, falls and sexual assault).
-Cruise lines reserve the right to disembark passengers who violate their alcohol policies, so obey the rules and avoid sticky situations.
-Age limits are in place for a reason.
+Generally speaking, 21 is the minimum drinking age on any cruise that begins in a U.S. homeport.
+Underage passengers who try to sneak alcohol on a cruise face the same repercussions as anyone else: The booze will get confiscated.
+The only difference is that if you're under 21 won't get it back at the end of the cruise.
+Cruise lines reserve the right to disembark passengers who violate their alcohol policies.
+In other words: You could be kicked off.

-Most cruise lines let you bring at least one bottle (typically 750ml) of wine or Champagne onboard.
-(Some even allow bottled water, cans of soda and juice, no questions asked.)
-Although corkage fees might apply if you decide to drink your own bottle in the main dining room or a specialty restaurant, you can save money by enjoying the wine in your cabin.
+If you have a nice vintage sitting around the house that you'd like to celebrate with onboard, there are exceptions to alcohol policies.
+Some cruise lines let you bring a bottle of wine or Champagne onboard (typically 750ml).
+Corkage fees might apply if you decide to drink your own bottle in the main dining room or a specialty restaurant, you can save money by enjoying the wine in your cabin.
 If you do bring your wine to dinner, the corkage fee is often around $15, cheaper than purchasing a bottle or several wines by the glass.
-You also get to enjoy whatever red, white or rose you please.
+Whatever you decide, check your cruise line's rules before embarkation day.